edef1c/libfringe/README.md

 The architectures currently supported are: x86, x86_64, or1k.

-The platforms currently supported are: Linux (any libc), FreeBSD, DragonFly BSD, macOS.
+The platforms currently supported are: bare metal, Linux (any libc), FreeBSD, DragonFly BSD, macOS.
 Windows is not supported (see [explanation](#windows-compatibility) below).

 ## Installation